userbradley/documentation.breadnet.co.uk/docs/kb/ssh/weird-bash.md

 # Weird bash

-If you log on to a server and there's no auto complete etc, run
+If you log on to a server and there's no auto complete etc., run